wletsou/ChromosomeOverlap/README.md

   </tr>
  </table>

-Each row is chromosome from subject sid is the cases population; another file should exist for the controls.
-Alternate alleles of SNP </kbd>rsid_Alt</kbd> are indicated with a 1 and reference alleles with a 0.
+Each row is chromosome from subject sid in the cases population; another file should exist for the controls.
+Alternate alleles of SNP <kbd>rsid_Alt</kbd> are indicated with a 1 and reference alleles with a 0.

 Find all unique chromosomes in <kbd>haplotype_estimates.cases.${NAME}.txt</kbd> using